Last updated Oct 5 2024. Edited by Herb Johnson, (c) Herb Johnson, with content written by myself, Lee Hart and others.

 Prices and ordering info for the current 1802 Membership Card boards and kits are via this link.

-Rev L Front Panel with Rev L1 CPU, is in distribution since mid-Feb 2024 The Rev L front panel continues in distribution.
-The Rev L1 CPU has minor fixes from Rev L to support different speeds of RAM and CD4013 flip-flops, details given.
+Rev L Front Panel with Rev L1 CPU, is in distribution since Mar 5 2024.
+The Rev L front panel continues in distribution.
+The Rev L1 CPU has minor fixes from Rev L to support different speeds of RAM and CD4013 flip-flops, details given on that L1 Web page.

 Rev L Front Panel with K4 CPU, was in distribution since May 2022 until July 2022.
 The Rev L front Panel is a major change from previous front panels with the addition of 7-segment LED's and the removal of the DB-25 I/O connector.